elitan/postgres-nanoid/README.md

 `nano()` takes four arguments:

 - `prefix`: The prefix to use for the id.
-Defaults to `''`.
+Defaults to `''` (empty string).
-- `size`: The size of the id.
+- `size`: The size of the id (including the prefix).
 Defaults to `21`.
-Note: The size does not include the prefix.
-- `alphabet`: The alphabet to use for the id.
-Defaults to `'0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz-'`.
+- `alphabet`: The alphabet to use to generate the id.
+Defaults to `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
-- `additionalBytesFactor`.
+- `additionalBytesFactor`: A factor determining the randomness quality of the generated ID by adjusting the number of random bytes used.
+A higher value increases randomness at the cost of performance.
+Default value is 1.6.

-For the most part, only the first two arguments are needed.
-The `alphabet` and `additionalBytesFactor` are only needed if you want to change the default values.
+> For the most part, only the first two arguments are needed to specify.